 Epsom salt as a stress- and anxiety-reducer.

-One of the best benefits of magnesium and Epsom salts is their ability to help wash away the stress from the day and soothe occasional anxiety.
+One of the best benefits of magnesium and Epsom salts is their ability to help wash away the stress from the day and soothe occasional anxiety3.
 Magnesium is often praised as one of the best natural approaches to anxiety, stress can be a risk factor for magnesium deficiency, and ironically, a deficiency in magnesium can magnify our unhealthy responses to stress.
 Top integrative medicine doctors think we need more magnesium in times of stress, explaining that it interacts with GABA in the brain.

 Epsom salts to help with sleep.

 Knowing magnesium's ability to soothe tense muscles and relieve anxiety, it probably comes as no surprise that it is also praised for helping with sleep.
-One study showed that elderly people taking a magnesium glycinate supplement had improved insomnia.
+One study showed that elderly people taking a magnesium glycinate supplement had improved insomnia4.